yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 Note that if we do `append_tx "abc"` it will store `(abc, abc)`, but if we do `append_tx "abc=efg"` it will store `(abc, efg)`.

-Similarly, you could put the commands in a file and run `tmsp-cli --verbose batch < myfile`.
+Similarly, you could put the commands in a file and run `abci-cli --verbose batch < myfile`.

 ## Another Example